 Meet the Offender: One Tree, Zero Regrets

-The story goes like this: in the summer of 1898, a somewhat tipsy British officer, reportedly annoyed at how slowly his carriage was progressing down the road, blamed a nearby tree for obstructing his royal path.
+The story goes like this: in the summer of 1898, a somewhat tipsy British officer (some accounts name him as James Squid, though records are spotty at best), reportedly annoyed at how slowly his carriage was progressing down the road, blamed a nearby tree for obstructing his royal path.

 Rather than go around it like a normal person, he did what only an empire intoxicated with its own self-importance would do.
 He ordered the tree arrested.

-According to oral accounts, the officer instructed his men to wrap the tree in iron chains.
+According to oral accounts passed down through generations of locals in the region, the officer instructed his men to wrap the tree in heavy iron chains.
 A notice was posted declaring that this acacia was now a “prisoner under arrest.”
 And there it stood.
 No court date.
 No lawyer.
-Just an unrepentant tree being treated like it had committed treason.
+No bail hearing.
+Just an unrepentant tree being treated like it had committed treason against the Crown.

 Because of course, when your ego’s that big, even trees are suspect.